 - Foster PRIDE/Adopt PRIDE Program Vignettes (also available in Spanish), a 35-minute DVD which portrays 20 situations of children in foster families to demonstrate skills and promote discussion and learning.

-All CWLA materials have a copyright, therefore a license is available that entitles an agency to make unlimited copies of the CWLA produced New Generation PRIDE Model of Practice Resources.
-A license is also available for the New Generation FosterPRIDE/AdoptPRIDE Online Courses through FosterParentCollege.com that provides unlimited access to the online clusters of courses at a significantly reduced price.
+All CWLA materials have a copyright, therefore a license is available that entitles an agency to make unlimited copies of the CWLA produced in-person/online edition of the PRIDE Model of Practice Resources.
+A license is also available for the in-person/online edition of FosterPRIDE/AdoptPRIDE Online Courses through FosterParentCollege.com that provides unlimited access to the online clusters of courses at a significantly reduced price.

 Advantages of the licenses:

 - Predictable costs that are easily anticipated and budgeted

 - Participation in the PRIDE Model of Practice Learning Collaborative